First Trust Correlations

 The correlation of First Trust is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as First Trust moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if First Trust moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

 Check out Investing Opportunities to better understand how to build diversified portfolios.
-Also, note that the market value of any etf could be tightly coupled with the direction of predictive economic indicators such as signals in industry.
+Also, note that the market value of any etf could be closely tied with the direction of predictive economic indicators such as signals in industry.

 The ability to find closely correlated positions to First Trust could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace First Trust when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
 So, investors can't just sell and buy back First Trust - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling First Trust to buy it.